 Ignoring Side Glutes

-The gluteus medius and minimus are crucial for hip stability and the "shelf" look.
+The gluteus medius and minimus control hip stability and create the "shelf" look.
 Do lateral band work 2-3x per week.

 No Mind-Muscle Connection